-AIR FORCE PAINTING UNVEILING: SUNDAY SEPTEMBER 15th, 2019
+AIR FORCE PAINTING UNVEILING: SUNDAY SEPTEMBER 15th, 2019 at NOON

-The culmination of this 10-year painting series will be held on Sunday, September 15th, 2019 when the Air Force painting, the last of five paintings will be officially installed.
-The unveiling and installation will coincide with Camp Ripley’s biennial Open House and Community Appreciation Day, which is open to the public.
+The culmination of this 10-year painting series will be held on Sunday, September 15th, 2019 at noon when the Air Force painting, the last of five paintings will be officially installed.
+The unveiling and installation coincide with Camp Ripley’s biennial Open House and Community Appreciation Day, which is open to the public.
 There will be much more to come about this exciting event, but plan now to attend.

 Norwegian Home Guard Exchange February 15 -17, 2019